-- a.
-Unregistered First-Class Mail International items bearing the return address of the OAS General Secretariat and weighing not more than 4 pounds are accepted without postage when addressed to the OAS member countries listed in 142.4c. - b.
-Items other than First-Class Mail International with extra services may not be provided for OAS General Secretariat official mail without the prepayment of postage or the fee for the extra service requested. - c.
+a.
+Only unregistered or registered First-Class Mail International and First-Class Package International Service items bearing the return address of the OAS General Secretariat and weighing not more than 4 pounds are accepted without postage when addressed to the OAS member countries listed in 142.4b.
+Items in all other mail classes must be prepaid by the mailer.

+b.
 The following countries are members of the Organization of American States (OAS):

-Antique and Darbuda Ecuador Coint Christopher and

 Antigua and Barbuda Ecuador Saint Christopher and

 Argentina El Salvador Nevis

 Bahamas Grenada Saint Lucia

 Barbados Guatemala Saint Vincent and the

 Bolivia Haiti Grenadines

 Brazil Honduras Suriname

 Canada Jamaica Trinidad and Tobago

 Chile Mexico United States

 Colombia Nicaragua Uruguay

 Costa Rica Panama Venezuela

 Dominica Paraguay

 Dominican Republic Peru